Elsie Corlett

 Elsie Alice Corlett (2 September 1902 – 28 March 1988) was an English amateur golfer.
 She reached the final of the Womens Amateur Championship in 1938 and was a semi-finalist in 1934 and 1937.
-She won the English Women's Amateur Championship in 1938 was the losing finalist in 1926 and 1935.
+She won the English Women's Amateur Championship in 1938 and the losing finalist in 1926 and 1935.
 She played in the 1932 and 1938 Curtis Cup matches and was the non-playing captain in the 1964 event.

 Golf career

-Corlett first played in the English Women's Amateur Championship in 1921 at Lytham & St Annes Golf Club, losing in the second round to Eleanor Helme 7&6.
-In 1923 she played in the Womens Amateur Championship at Burnham & Berrow, losing by one hole to Jean McCulloch in the second round.
+Corlett first played in the English Women's Amateur Championship in 1921 at Lytham & St Annes Golf Club, losing in the second round to Eleanor Helme, 7&6.
+In 1923, she played in the Womens Amateur Championship at Burnham & Berrow, losing by one hole to Jean McCulloch in the second round.
 She reached the last-16 of the English championship in both 1924 and 1925, losing in 1925 to Molly Gourlay.

 Corlett was a surprise finalist in the 1926 English Women's Amateur Championship at Woodhall Spa.
 She met Molly Gourlay in the final, losing 6&4.
 Gourlay was one up after 8 holes of the afternoon round, but then won 5 of the next 6 holes to win the match.
 The final stages were played in heavy rain and Corlett was perhaps affected by the fact that she wore spectacles.

 In 1927, Corlett won the Lancashire title for the first time, beating Miss Nuthall in the final.
 Later in 1927, she made her first appearance for England in the Women's Home Internationals.
 England suffered their first defeat since 1910 when they were beaten 5–4 by Scotland, and finished runners-up.
 Corlett won all her three matches.
-In 1928 she reached the quarter-finals of the Womens Amateur Championship before losing to Enid Wilson.
-In 1929 Corlett regained her Lancashire title, beating Beryl Brown in the final, at the 19th hole.
+In 1928, she reached the quarter-finals of the Womens Amateur Championship before losing to Enid Wilson.

+In 1929, Corlett regained her Lancashire title, beating Beryl Brown in the final, at the 19th hole.
 She also regained her place in the England team for the internationals at St Andrews.
 England winning all three matches.

 Corlett played for the British team in an unofficial match against the United States which was played at Sunningdale Golf Club on 1 May 1930.
 The match was level after the foursomes, with each team winning two matches and one match halved.
 Britain won six of the ten singles matches to win the contest.
 Corlett won her foursomes matches but lost in the singles.
-In October she reached the quarter-finals of the English Women's Amateur Championship at Aldeburgh, losing to Sylvia Bailey at the 19th hole.
-In 1931 Corlett reached the quarter-finals of the Womens Amateur Championship before losing 5&4 to Enid Wilson, and in September lost to Wanda Morgan in the semi-finals of the English Women's Amateur Championship.
+In October, she reached the quarter-finals of the English Women's Amateur Championship at Aldeburgh, losing to Sylvia Bailey at the 19th hole.

+In 1931, Corlett reached the quarter-finals of the Womens Amateur Championship before losing 5&4 to Enid Wilson, and in September lost to Wanda Morgan in the semi-finals of the English Women's Amateur Championship.
 In October, she played for Britain in the inaugural match against France at Oxhey Golf Club.